JhenyfferOliveira/JhenyfferOliveira/README.md

 -> 🌱 I'm currently working on improving my hard skills in Python, databases, statistics, and data visualization with Power BI

--> 🎓 I’m learning all these technical skills in a bootcamp promoted by [iFood](https://www.news.ifood.com.br/) in partnership with [ADA Tech](https://ada.tech/) and powered by [Potência Tech](https://potenciatech.com.br/)

--> 📝 I share some of my experience about this career transition in articles on [medium](https://medium.com/@jhenyffer.tech)
+-> 📝 I share some of my experience about my career transition in articles on [medium](https://medium.com/@jhenyffer.tech)

 -> 📫 You can reach me at **jhenyffer.tech@gmail**